rotationalio/rotational.io/content/en/blog/2024-03-08-predicting-the-oscars-with-llms.md

 !["Decision Tree"](/img/blog/2024-03-08-predicting-the-oscars-with-llms/decision_tree.png)

 The next idea was to train `distilbert` for sequence classification to take advantage of the massive amount of pre-training.
 I was able to train a "will it win" model but the inferences were still not useful.
+Everything looks like a winner this year!

 !["distilbert results"](/img/blog/2024-03-08-predicting-the-oscars-with-llms/distilbert_results.png)